The 25 Best Activewear Deals from the Nordstrom Anniversary Sale

-The Nordstrom Anniversary Sale starts tomorrow and it's packed with amazing can't miss deals on activewear.
+The Nordstrom Anniversary Sale is finally open to all shoppers and it's packed with amazing can't miss deals on activewear.
 From workout clothes to gym shoes, the department store's biggest sale of the year is offering low prices for a limited time.

 Shop leggings, tops, sports bras, shorts, jackets, sneakers and more from brands you love, including Nike, Zella, Alo, Sweaty Betty, Asics, Spanx, The North Face and so many more.

-Right now, every Nordy Club member can shop deals on their favorite brands before the sale opens to all on July 28 through August 8.
-If you're not already a Nordstrom cardholder, you can get a sneak peek at the anniversary sale items, or sign up for a Nordstrom credit card today to start shopping!
-As a freshly anointed Nordstrom card member, you can use the new card on the same day and get a $60 Bonus Note to use on a future purchase.
+Before July 28, Nordy Club members could shop deals on their favorite brands before the sale opened to all.
+But now through August 8, every savvy shopper searching for the best deals and deep discounts on luxury home goods, celeb-loved athletic wear, trendy sneaker deals, beauty essentials and so much more can happily fill their carts.

-Below, ET Style rounds up all the best activewear deals from the Nordstrom Sale that you can shop or add to your wish list right now.
+Below, ET Style rounds up all the best activewear deals from the Nordstrom Anniversary Sale.
+Need more?
+Shop ET Style's picks of the best deals at the Nordstrom Anniversary Sale.

 ET Style's Picks for the Best Deals on Activewear from the Nordstrom Anniversary Sale: